Aulow/git-test/README.md

 # git-test
-hey, This is my first github repo.
+Hey, this is my first github repo.